ShulinLiu/DissectingMFC_SourceCode/Practices/WindowsMFC/Encapslation/CmdClass/ReadMe.txt

 ========================================================================
-       WIN32 APPLICATION : Win3_4
+       WIN32 APPLICATION : CmdClass
 ========================================================================

-AppWizard has created this Win3_4 application for you.
+AppWizard has created this CmdClass application for you.

-This file contains a summary of what you will find in each of the files that make up your Win3_4 application.
+This file contains a summary of what you will find in each of the files that make up your CmdClass application.

-Win3_4.cpp
+CmdClass.cpp
     This is the main application source file.

-Win3_4.dsp
+CmdClass.dsp
     This file (the project file) contains information at the project level and is used to build a single project or subproject.
 Other users can share the project (.dsp) file, but they should export the makefiles locally.